-After our almost too classy, too grown up, stay at the Grand Floridian I was reluctant to stay at Port Orleans Riverside, when obviously French Quarter has more fun.
-I mean, I don’t know why or how French Quarter has a King Triton pool, but it just screams “way more fun”.
-Riverside, however, was going to be a journey into the old south inspiration courtesy of Gone with the Wind, a favorite old movie of mine, and all I could think about was my little sister asking ” why is everyone dying in this movie?”
+After our almost too classy, too grown up, stay at the Grand Floridian we were reluctant to stay at Port Orleans Riverside, when obviously French Quarter has more fun.
+I mean, we don’t know why or how French Quarter has a King Triton pool, but it just screams “way more fun”.
+Riverside, however, was going to be a journey into the old south inspiration courtesy of Gone with the Wind, a favorite old movie of ours, and all we could think about was our little sister asking ” why is everyone dying in this movie?”
 Because that’s what the old south was, serious.
 Serious glamour, serious class, serious money.
 Serious.
 Not fun.
 Luckily, we did get some extra fun sass from The Princess and the Frog, but… would we recommend it?

 Port Orleans Riverside Resort Look and Feel